 Falls are a potentially catastrophic complication of inpatient care and a big piece of evaluating patient safety.
-Medical studies have found that falls occur at a rate of 3 – 5 per 1,000 bed-days.
 More than a third of inpatient falls result in an injury that can include fractures and head trauma.
 Even falls that do not result in an injury can cause stress and anxiety to the patient.

 The Morse Fall Scale (MFS) is an evidence-based fall prevention evaluation that is a quick and efficient way to assess the risk factors of a patient falling.
-There are six easy-to-answer questions that will rapidly identify if a fall risk is high, moderate, low, or if there is no fall risk present.
+There are six easy-to-answer questions that will rapidly identify if a fall risk is high, moderate, or low.
+It can also inform you if there is no fall risk present.

 Not all falls are predictable or preventable in acute care settings.
 The MFS aid has been shown to predict up to 78% of patients who fall.
 According to Janice M. Morse, the researcher and creator of the MFS, falls are classified into 3 types: